Susan Fiske: Awards and achievements

 Fiske became an elected member of the National Academy of Sciences in 2013.
 In 2011, Fiske was elected into the Fellowship of the British Academy.
 In 2010, she was awarded the American Psychological Association Distinguished Scientific Contribution Award.
 She received numerous awards in 2009, including a Guggenheim Fellowship, the Association for Psychological Science William James Fellow Award, and the Society for Personality and Social Psychology Donald Campbell Award.
 In 2008, Fiske received the Staats Award for Unifying Psychology, from the American Psychological Association.
 In 2003, she was awarded the Thomas Ostrom Award from the International Social Cognition Network and for 2019 the BBVA Foundation Frontiers of Knowledge Award in Social Sciences.

-Fiske was awarded honorary degrees from the University of Basel in 2013, the University of Leiden in 2009 and the Université catholique de Louvain in 1995.
+Fiske was awarded honorary degrees from the University of Granada in 2017, University of Basel in 2013, the University of Leiden in 2009 and the Université catholique de Louvain in 1995.

 She served as past president of the Society for Personality and Social Psychology, Division 8 of the American Psychological Association, the Federation of Associations in Behavioral and Brain Sciences, the Foundation for the Advancement of Behavioral and Brain Sciences, and the American Psychological Society (now the Association for Psychological Science).
 She is also a fellow of the American Academy of Arts and Sciences and the American Academy of Political and Social Science.
 She was elected to the American Philosophical Society in 2014.

 A quantitative analysis published in 2014 identified Fiske as the 22nd most eminent researcher in the modern era of psychology (12th among living researchers, 2nd among women).